WoutDLN/woutdln.github.io/_talks/2019-09-13_liege_free.md

 description: Conference Paper
 author: Dillen, Wout
 year: 2019
 title: Free as in Free Beer?
-LaTeX as a Means to Distribute the Cost of OA Publishing in the Humanities
+subtitle: LaTeX as a Means to Distribute the Cost of OA Publishing in the Humanities
 eventtitle: DH Benelux 2019
 eventtitleaddon: Digital Humamities in Society
 location: Liège, Belgium